matn7/CS-Notes/src/main/java/deployment/LINUX.md

 **Redirection**

 - `>` - Redirects standard output to a file.
 Overwrites (truncating) existing contents.
-- `>>` -Redirects standard output to a file.
+- `>>` - Redirects standard output to a file.
 Appends to any existing content.
 - `<` - Redirects input from a file to a command.
 - `&` - Used with redirection to signal that file descriptor is being used.
-- `2>&1` - Combine stderr and standard output
+- `2>&1` - Combine stderr and standard output.
 - `2>file` - Redirect standard error to a file.
 - `>/dev/null` -  Redirect output to nowhere.